About Career Sprig

 Where the data comes from

-FlexCareers is currently seeded primarily from We Work Remotely, a long-running public job board that exposes its listings via category RSS feeds, with supplementary listings from the Remotive public API.
+Career Sprig is currently seeded primarily from We Work Remotely, a long-running public job board that exposes its listings via category RSS feeds, with supplementary listings from the Remotive public API.
 We do not scrape behind paywalls and we do not republish private listings.
-Every job on FlexCareers links straight to the original employer application page — we don't intercept the apply flow, capture your resume, or charge a fee for the introduction.
+Every job on Career Sprig links straight to the original employer application page — we don't intercept the apply flow, capture your resume, or charge a fee for the introduction.

 Job data is refreshed by re-running our seed script.
-The exact source mix used for the current snapshot is recorded in the site footer and in the data file's metadata.
+The source mix used for the current snapshot is recorded in the metadata of the site's data file, /data/catalog.json.

 What we don't do